miniskar/helloworld-android/README.md

 ### Sources
 Sources are placed in <b>src</b> directory

-### How to setup Android platform tools on mcmurdo machine
-Source the script using the below command.
-It has all the export commands to set the PATH and LD_LIBRARY_PATH variables for android platform tools

-    $ source /home/nqx/setup_android.source

 ### Building
 Make sure that Android NDK is installed and ndk-build is accessible